kraftaa/kraftaa.github.io/_posts/2025-2-28-postgres.md

 The _**diesel_ext**_ crate then was used to generate the Rust struct for that table, which was placed into the appropriate module.

 If there's a mismatch between our Rust struct and the database schema, the compilation fails, preventing runtime errors.

+We also started pagination big tables with Diesel using _offset_ and _limit_ and our own struct and trait [RecordIter](https://github.com/kraftaa/dracula/blob/main/dracula_tasks/src/tasks/page_iter.rs) but later switched to SQLX, because:

+_Async Support_
+- SQLx is fully async and works well with Rust’s async ecosystem (Tokio), allowing for non-blocking database queries.
+- Diesel, on the other hand, is synchronous (unless you use Diesel Async, which is still less mature).

+_Better Support for Dynamic Queries_
+- SQLx allows you to write raw SQL queries easily, making it simpler to implement flexible pagination logic.
+- Diesel relies on a strong type system and query builder, which can make complex pagination queries harder to construct.

+_Streaming Large Results_
+- SQLx supports database cursors and fetch() for efficient streaming of paginated results, avoiding the need to load everything into memory at once.
+- Diesel loads the entire result set into memory before paginating, which can be inefficient for large datasets.

 **<span id="rust-sqlx">4.2 Rust + SQLX for Postgres</span>**